Reviewed by Dr. Linda Simon MVB MRCVS.

 Inform your vet immediately if you witness such signs, and follow his directives.

 Unlike most medications that aren’t safe for particular dog breeds, trazodone is safe for all breeds.
 However, you should be cautious of a few medical conditions and discuss them with your vet before administering the medicine.
+It may not also be advisable to give this antidepressant to pregnant or lactating dogs.

 Also, discuss any of your dog’s underlying conditions with your vet to ensure that it’s fit health-wise to take the medication.
 For instance, trazodone isn’t recommended for dogs suffering from epilepsy or seizures.